-In \$ million 2022 2023 2024 2025 Thereafter Total
+In \$ million 2023 2024 2025 Total

 Non-current Debt

-Floating Rate 125 522 9 656
+Floating Rate 523 10 533

 Current Debt

-Fixed Rate 175 175
+Fixed Rate 295 295

-Floating Rate 648 648
+Floating Rate 204 204

-Total (1)(2) 823 125 522 9 1,479
+Total (1) (2) 499 523 10 1,032

 - (1) Borrowings are primarily bank borrowings.
 For further information, see Item 5.
-"Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Principal Sources of Funding-Financial Liabilities." - (2) As most borrowings incorporate floating rates that approximate market rates and the contractual repricing occurs mostly every one, three or six months, the fair value of the borrowings approximates their carrying amount and it is not disclosed separately.
+"Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Principal Sources of Funding-Financial Liabilities." - (2) As most borrowings incorporate floating rates that approximate market rates and the contractual repricing occurs mostly every one month, the fair value of the borrowings approximates their carrying amount and it is not disclosed separately.
+Fixed rate borrowings are uncommitted short-term revolving loans and their fair value approximates to their carrying amount.

-Management maintains sufficient cash and marketable securities and credit facilities to finance normal operations.
-Management monitors rolling forecasts of the group's liquidity reserve on the basis of expected cash flow.
-The weighted average interest rate of Ternium's debt was 1.45% at December 31, 2021.
-This figure incorporates instruments denominated mainly in U.S. dollars, does not include the effect of derivative financial instruments and was calculated using the rates set for each instrument in its corresponding currency and weighted using the dollar-equivalent outstanding principal amount of said instruments as of December 31, 2021.
+The weighted average interest rate of Ternium's debt was 6.21% at December 31, 2022.
+This figure incorporates instruments denominated mainly in U.S. dollars, does not include the effect of derivative financial instruments nor the fluctuation of local currencies and was calculated using the rates set for each instrument in its corresponding currency and weighted using the US dollar-equivalent outstanding principal amount of said instruments as of December 31, 2022.

-Total Debt by Currency as of December 31, 2021
+Total Debt by Currency as of December 31, 2022